 A new phase of expansion got underway on campus during the administration of Dr. D. Justin McCarthy, President from 1961 to 1985.
 Within a decade-and-a-half, classroom, administration and dormitory space significantly increased with the constructions of O’Connor, Hemenway (which replaced Wells Hall), Larned, Linsley, and Foster Halls, Corinne Hall Towers, the Henry Whittemore Library, and the D. Justin McCarthy College Center.
 The Ecumenical and Cultural Center was purchased.
 Overall, the campus had expanded to its present 73 acres.

 Her memory lives on at Framingham State: the Christa Corrigan McAuliffe/Challenger Center, a resource for physical and space science education, is located behind O’Connor Hall.
+The University Archives/Special Collection also hold the Christa Corrigan McAuliffe Collection, donated by her Mother and alum Grace Corrigan.
 The College continued to grow and developed more and more choices of academic programs in the succeeding decades.
 In addition to the traditional and distinctive Applied Studies programs of Teacher Education, and Consumer and Family Studies, many other academic programs were instituted, among which were business, the humanities, social sciences, natural sciences, communication arts, mathematics and advanced technology.
 The Graduate Degree programs grew as well, with Masters of Art, Education and Science offered in a variety of fields that included counseling psychology, health care administration, curriculum and instructional technology, art, English, history, and food and nutrition, among many others.

 Co-curricular activities continued to be important to the experience of the College’s students.
 In the 1970s, the Student Government Association formed to reflect the increasing responsibilities of decision-making by students on campus.
 Student clubs and cultural organizations contributed to the enrichment of the College community with a variety of activities and gatherings over the years.
 Before the late 1960s, College athletics had been played at an informal intramural level, usually organized around special events such as Field Day, Harvard-Yale, or Black and Gold Weekends.
 By 1968, the first basketball and soccer teams were organized for intercollegiate play.
 Today, men’s, women’s and co-ed teams as varied as football, basketball, equestrian, street hockey and cheerleading, among other sports, successfully compete at the NCAA Division III, intramural, and club sport levels.

-In 1989, Framingham State University celebrated the Sesquicentennial of its founding with a wide range of ceremonial and celebratory events.
+In 1989, Framingham State College celebrated the Sesquicentennial of its founding with a wide range of ceremonial and celebratory events.
 A history of the College, Pioneers in Education, was published.
 In 1999, Dr. Helen Heineman was appointed as the College’s fifth President (and fourteenth head administrator).
-She was the first woman and first faculty member to become President of Framingham State University.
+She was the first woman and first faculty member to become President of Framingham State College.

 Written by Christopher Carden, Special Collections Librarian